- April 21, 2016

 According to the Bureau of Labor Statistics, there were about 105,000 occupational injuries or illnesses in the state of Georgia in 2014.
 Of these, 148 were fatal injuries.
 In fact, the number of work-related fatalities in Georgia rose by 31 over the year before.
 Fatal occupational injuries in the state have ranged from a high of 249 in 1994 to a low of 101 in 2012.
 According to results from the Census of Fatal Occupational Injuries (CFOI) program, a total of 4,679 fatal work injuries were recorded in 2014 nationwide.

 Workplace injuries can affect the employee’s physical and mental health, in the short term and possibly for life — and family members are often impacted by the changes as well.
-Due to these detrimental and potentially long lasting effects, the law states that workers are entitled to receive proper compensation for their injuries.
+Due to these detrimental and potentially long lasting effects, the law states that workers are entitled to receive proper compensation for their injuries, with the guidance of a skilled workplace accident lawyer.

 There are many, many types of jobs; and, as you can imagine, the injuries that can happen on the job are almost innumerable.
 Statistics show, however, that occupational injuries can be grouped into certain typical types, such as the ones shown below.